barry-ha/Griduino/ASSEMBLY.md

 * **Blue painters tape.** While soldering things upside down, an easy-to-remove tape can temporarily hold parts onto the PCB.
 When you do this, solder only one pin, double-check the parts are still tight on the PCB.
 If not, reheat the one pin and press on the part to re-seat it tightly.
 Then solder the remaining lead(s).
 * **Tiny flat head screwdriver.** If you use the 4-terminal strip after assembly (optional), it needs an unusually narrow-bladed screwdriver to reach the recessed screw heads.
 * **Ohmmeter.** Use an ohmmeter or VOM (volt-ohm-milliameter) to measure resistors before installation to help guarantee you pick the right one for the right place.
 * **Scosche Magnetic Mount** You'll want a way to mount this in your vehicle within easy view of the driver.
-Griduino can most likely be adapted to almost any popular cellphone mounting system.
+The Griduino case can most likely be adapted to almost any popular cellphone mounting system.
 A particularly convenient and interchangeable system is the **Scosche Magic Mount** product line.
 It has a magnetic base mounted to the dashboard, and a ferrous plate stuck on the back of a Griduino or cellphone. https://www.scosche.com/

 <h2>3.
 Identifying the Components</h2>

-Some hardware such as the connectors and PCB should be easy to identify.
+Some of this hardware, such as the connectors and PCB, should be easy to identify.

 There are two 8-pin DIPs (dual inline pin) chips.
 Inspect the silkscreen label to identify which is which.
 Then look closely for a notch at one end -- this helps locate Pin 1.
 The notch must be oriented the same direction as the semicircle on the PCB.